Suremaker/edsm_scanner/README.md

 For details on attributes that can be used during filtering, please run: `> EdsmScanner.exe help filters`.

+## Caveats

+Please note that EdsmScanner uses https://www.edsm.net/api-system-v1/bodies endpoint to query system details of each found system.
+This endpoint is throttled, allowing to retrieve roughly 700 system information per minute.
+When the limit is reached, the EdsmScanner will pause and wait until it would be able to resume queries.
+It may be perceived as EdsmScanner is stalling, but unfortunately, it is a limitation that cannot be overcome by EdsmScanner.

 ## VisitedStarCacheMerger

 The VisitedStarCacheMerger.exe allows to update the local player cache of visited systems with: